megadoc/megadoc/doc/usage/linking.md

-# Linking to internal ocuments
+# Linking to internal documents